opensolon/solon/README_EN.md

 * Emphasizes plug-in extensibility, expandable and swappable, adaptable to different application scenarios
 * Allows business plug-ins for "hot plugging" and "hot unloading"
 * Supports GraalVm Native packaging
-* Not Spring, no Servlet, and unrelated to JavaEE; a new, independent open ecosystem

 ## Ecosystem Architecture Diagram: